Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Introduction

-External driving fields of light provide an alternative avenue to obtain topological band structures even if the original bands in the absence of driving is topologically trivial~\cite{Oka2009,Kitagawa2011,Lindner2011,Steinberg2013,Cayssol_2013,Kitagawa2014,Weitenberg2016,Changhua2022}.
+External driving fields of light provide an alternative avenue to obtain topological band structures even if the original bands in the absence of driving are topologically trivial~\cite{Oka2009,Kitagawa2011,Lindner2011,Steinberg2013,Cayssol_2013,Kitagawa2014,Weitenberg2016,Changhua2022}.
 Unlike nondriven systems, systems periodically driven by light do not have well-defined static band structures.
 However, the effect of light enters an effective static Hamiltonian that captures the dynamics of the system on time scales much longer than the driving period~\cite{Rahav2003,Kitagawa2011,Goldman2014,Bukov2015}.
 This effective static Hamiltonian, which describes photo-dressed band structures, has been extensively used to predict the out-of-equilibrium topological properties of various periodically driven systems~\cite{Oka2009,Kitagawa2011,Jiang2011,Cayssol_2013,Kitagawa2014}.
-In particular, accompanying the rapid development of moir\'e materials, exploring the effects of light on moir\'e band structures has become an intriguing direction recently~\cite{Katz2020,Vogl2020,Yun2020,Rodriguez2020,Assi2021,Topp2021,Vogl2021,Benlakhouy2022}.
+In particular, accompanying the rapid development of moir\'e materials, exploring the effects of light on moir\'e band structures has become an intriguing direction recently~\cite{Sentef2019,Katz2020,Vogl2020,Yun2020,Vogl2020a,Rodriguez2020,Assi2021,Topp2021,Vogl2021,Xie2021,Benlakhouy2022,RODRIGUEZVEGA2021168434}.
 Just like in monolayer graphene~\cite{Oka2009,Kitagawa2011,McIver2020}, a circularly polarized light can open a band gap at the Dirac points of TBG and give rise to Floquet topological flat bands~\cite{Katz2020,Vogl2020,Yun2020}.
-In this sense, for TBG the light driving plays the role of hBN in the static case.

-While exciting progress has been made on Floquet moir\'e materials, the interactions between electrons are not yet taken into account in previous works~\cite{Katz2020,Vogl2020,Yun2020,Rodriguez2020,Assi2021,Topp2021,Vogl2021,Benlakhouy2022}.
+While exciting progress has been made on Floquet moir\'e materials, the interactions between electrons are not yet taken into account in previous works.
 Hence whether correlated topological phases can be induced by light driving in these systems remains a crucial open question.
 In the context of photon-dressed topological band structure, a natural candidate of correlated topological states is the Floquet FCI which was first proposed in monolayer graphene~\cite{Grushin2014,Anisimovas2015}.
-The Floquet FCI is formed when interacting particles partially fill in a topological flat band of the effective static Hamiltonian of the driven system.
+Floquet FCIs can be formed when interacting particles partially occupy a topological flat band of the effective static Hamiltonian of the driven system.